FOV Curvature Correction

 Note

 There was and still exists an old, similar, but undocumented means for correcting for FOV curvature and it does not incorporate a helpful GUI.
 This is available in both basic and premium ScanImage.
-To use it, ellipsoid semi-axes lengths must be input from the machine data file and the Correct Field Curvature checkbox must be checked from the main controls window.
+To use it, ellipsoid semi-axes lengths must be input from the machine data file and the handle to the FastZ component hSI.hFastZ must have its enableFieldCurveCorr property set to true from the command window.

 Configuration